Priyaraghu12/Loginservice/README.md

 # Loginservice
-This service is used for the login modules only.Linking here
+This service is used for the login modules only.Linking here the new node

 ![pic](https://github.com/user-attachments/assets/48f5daf8-ceb1-4fb5-a6d7-f834e48887ba)